uwnlp/verb-attributes/README.md

 I originally wrote this code with PyTorch 1.12, but I've updated it to hopefully work for PyTorch 3.0.
 See [requirements.txt](requirements.txt) for dependencies.
 For ease of use, I recommend installing everything in a virtualenv.
 Ping me if there's a dependency missing (I tried to prune dependencies not needed for this project in particular).

+## Installing the data that we used

+- You'll need to download the imsitu dataset from [here](https://github.com/my89/SituationCrf/tree/master) and update `IMSITU_PATH` in config.py accordingly.
+- If you want to pretrain on the dictionary challenge dataset, then download it from [here](http://www.cl.cam.ac.uk/~fh295/dicteval.html).
+I renamed the file `training_data.pkl` (in the archive `training_data.tgz`) to `dictionary_challenge.pkl` and moved it to my data folder.

 ## Reproducing our results

 Here's the rough outline to reproduce my results: